Chipotle beans are a staple that we have at least once a week. This is a “base” recipe for how I prefer to make them, modifying from there.

 - Add the toasted spice powder, smoked paprika, chilli powder, and minced garlic to the onions and guanciale.
 Cook for a few minutes, stirring frequently.

-- Add the dried beans, chipotles in adobo, epazote, and enough water to completely cover the mixture.
+- Add the dried beans, chipotles in adobo, epazote if using, about 1½ teaspoons salt (more if using flaky sea salt, less if using table), and enough water or stock to completely cover the mixture.
+If you’re not using guanciale, vegetable stock or bouillon is particularly useful to boost the umami flavors.
 Stir thoroughly, then cover the pot tightly and transfer it to the oven.

 - Stir the beans every 30 minutes to prevent burning on the bottom and sides of the pot.
 Add water periodically as required.
 About 1 to 2 hours in, add the canned tomatoes instead of water to top up the liquid.
 Once they have been in for 3 hours, begin checking the beans for done-ness every 20-30 minutes.
 They are ready to come out of the oven when they can be easily smashed with a fork.
 Keep in mind it’s better to overcook beans than undercook them.

 - If the beans are soft but the consistency is a little bit more liquid than preferred, take the lid off and boil the beans on the stove until thickened.
-When nearly ready to serve, season to taste with about ¾ teaspoon salt and about a teaspoon of lemon juice.
+When nearly ready to serve, taste it and add more salt or acidity if it doesn’t seem “right”.
+Usually for me, this means some salt and about a teaspoon of lemon juice.
 Serve with various accompaniments such as warm tortillas, guacamole, chopped coriander, and sour cream.

 - Greek yogurt is great as a sour cream substitute.